Pleiotropy

 DefinitionThis section has been translated automatically.

-In human genetics, pleiotropy (from the Greek pleion, "more", and tropos, "path") refers to the phenomenon that occurs when a gene (pleiotropic gene) influences several, apparently unrelated phenotypic traits (trait expression) simultaneously.
+In human genetics, pleiotropy (from the Greek pleion, "more", and tropos, "path") refers to the phenomenon that occurs when a gene (pleiotropic gene/polyphenic gene) influences several seemingly unrelated phenotypic traits (trait expression/phenotype) at the same time.

-For example, effects of cytokines on several different target cells/tissues are also referred to as pleiotropic (Avogaro A et al. 2018).
+For example, the effects of cytokines on several different target cells/target tissues are also referred to as pleiotropic (Avogaro A et al. 2018).

 General informationThis section has been translated automatically.